 CCA is an alliance that focuses on keeping new students on track academically, and providing a redesigned system to serve adult learners.
 The Wisconsin HOPE Lab (a Scholarship America partner) is delving into the causes and solutions for student hunger and homelessness; emergency aid grants like those from our Dreamkeepers program seek to keep those students in school when faced with financial emergencies.
 The Jack Kent Cooke Foundation is working on resources and education to connect low-income students with affordable options; ReUp Education is researching ways to bring “stopped-out” students back to their education.

-At Scholarship America, community-based and private-sector scholarships have always been at the heart of our work.
+At Scholarship America, community-based Dollars for Scholars awards and private-sector scholarships have always been at the heart of our work.
 As the reality of “higher education” continues to evolve, we are proud to join these efforts to put students first, and to address the most pressing needs now facing American higher ed.